apostrophecms/docs/docs/cookbook/deploying-to-heroku.md

 ```

 ## Add a MongoDB Atlas cluster
-Now we're almost ready to deploy.
-But first, we need a database.
+With our project set-up to deploy to Heroku, we need a database.

 Heroku runs our node app, but it doesn't run MongoDB for us.
 So let's go to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and sign up.